tsusanto/gt/_posts/2025-08-21-ground-beef-japanese-curry.md

 I am so grateful for having a peaceful, always clean and clutter free living room with a 65 inch Samsung frame TV to enjoy watching animes.
 I typically watch one episode per day in the afternoon, each episode is about 20 minute long.
 I subscribe to CrunchyRoll for $8/month, which I think is an amazing value.

 G is very good and cleaning and living in such a clean and minimalist home really makes me feel peaceful everyday.
+We both do not like displaying knicks knacks.
+Anything that takes up visual space must be either useful or asthetically pleasing.

 This ground beef japanese curry with roasted vegetables was inspired by an anime called "Yotsuiro Biyori".
 It's a slice of life anime about four guys who run a traditional japanese cafe.
 It's very relaxing to watch the show, there's not much of a storyline, it's mostly watching them cook and serve customers in their cafe.